-At 21 years young, the HealthySteps National Network spans over 98 pediatric practices in 15 states and Washington, DC, and serves over 26,000 children a year.
+At 21 years young, the HealthySteps National Network spans 119 pediatric practices in 15 states, Washington, DC, and Puerto Rico, and serves over 26,000 children a year.
 In 2015, ZERO TO THREE—a national non-profit with deep early childhood expertise—acquired HealthySteps to scale its impact.
 Unprecedented growth investment from the Edna McConnell Clark Foundation and Blue Meridian Partners is helping make this a reality.

 What you can expect

 - a comprehensive health promotion, prevention, and wellness experience for all families from the birth of their baby to at least 3 years old

 - interdisciplinary team-based care with HealthySteps Specialists working alongside doctors and staff

 - sensitive, evidence-based screening for developmental, behavioral, emotional, and social determinants of health in line with Bright Futures and the Strengthening Families Framework

 - tailored age-appropriate (aka “anticipatory”) guidance, resources, and referrals

 - a focus on strengths, culturally attuned visits, and child language and literacy development

 - a relationship-based approach to caregiver-child bonding and care coordination that ensures families are satisfied, recieve continuous care, and access the services they need